Asymptotic links between signal processing, acoustic metamaterials and biology: Concluding remarks

 \section{Concluding remarks}

 Biomimicry has already had a significant impact on both the development of artificial hearing approaches and, conversely, on our understanding of biological auditory systems.
 In this work, we have set out the mathematical foundations to support the development of this powerful methodology.
 By developing a biomimetic signal processing algorithm that replicates both the response of a cochlea-inspired metamaterial and the human auditory system's ability to recognise natural sounds, we have demonstrated the three-way exchange of ideas that is possible within this framework.
-Our approach will facilitate future design breakthroughs and can play a key role in answering many of the open questions about how we interact with sounds in our environment.
+The concise formulas developed in this work demonstrate the power of asymptotic analysis, which can be used to facilitate future design breakthroughs and will play a key role in answering many of the open questions about how we interact with sounds in our environment.